 The taxes you should know about include:

-- Federal and state estate tax, which is paid out of the estate, not by the heir(s)
+Federal estate tax and state estate tax is paid out of the deceased’s remaining estate, not by the heir(s).
+So, you don’t have to worry about paying this tax.

 Each state has different exemptions and tax reductions, so make sure you understand both state and federal tax laws.

-Disputes over inherited property can happen when there are multiple heirs (typically your siblings, but possibly other family members or acquaintances), so communication is key.
+Often, siblings find themselves as co-heirs to a parent’s property.
+Disputes over inherited property can happen when there are multiple heirs, so communication is important.

-Your first option is to move into the home.
+Many heirs of inherited property move into the home.
 Perhaps you were a renter looking to buy anyway, or maybe you were already in search of a larger house to accommodate your growing family.
-Regardless, it’s important to consider your budget before making the decision to move in.
+Regardless, it’s important to consider your budget before making a final decision.

 If the property is significantly bigger than your current home, expect to pay more for property taxes, insurance, and utilities.
 Likewise, an older home may require repairs and extensive renovations that can also cut into your finances.